 Undoubtedly, the Lifeguard’s weight is its most notable feature.
 When it comes to compactness, no one can touch Mad Rock.
 It also helps, however, that the quality and craftsmanship are up to snuff, as well.

-Black Diamond ATC Guide
+5. Black Diamond ATC Guide

 When you are lowering with the ATC-Guide, the multiple friction modes ensure that an optimal amount of force is used to stop when needed.
 Plus, with the guide mode, it can belay multiple climbers off an anchor safely.
 If you so choose to, you can decide between versions with a black frame and a white rope or a green frame and a black rope.

 The cable that is connected to the main body of this device is constructed to be durable and resist getting caught between ropes.
 However, the ridges in the high-friction channel tend to wear down quickly.